goh-joshua/tp/docs/DeveloperGuide.md

 * prefer structured tools over manual spreadsheets or scattered files
 * prefer desktop apps over other types
 * can type fast
-* prefers typing to mouse interactions
+* prefer typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**: The ultimate platform that empowers sports agents to stay organised, build stronger